-Hot cybersecurity trends to watch in 2019
+Hot cybersecurity trends you absolutely must watch

 This year’s nastiest malware could be succeeded by a completely different threat next year.
 And by the time you resolve your existing vulnerabilities, new ones could be created.